 OTHER POW RECORDS AT NATIONAL ARCHIVES II

 American POW Records

-I have been advised by National Archives II staff that American POW records are to be found at the following location in their records:
+When I first asked National Archives II staff about where American POW records were to be found in their in their records they directed me to the following:

 - Record Group: RG 153 Entry (A1) 137 “Reports of Interviews with Servicemen who were Prisoners of War, 1943-1947“.
 Stack Location: 270/1/8/4

 During my visit to NAII in late October 2012 I examined the above Reports of Interviews and found that they all appear to be reports by servicemen who witnessed or were victims of war crimes.
 The boxes are, for the most part, alphabetically labeled but there are 180 boxes total.
 And just for the B-names, for example, there are 10 boxes and another B-box later and yet another B-box even later than that.
 Within a single box the interviews are only roughly alphabetical.
 There are 20 boxes with no alphabetical order at all.
 If someone is doing research on war crimes, these records might be worth going through.
 The only other records in this collection are photostats of telegrams that POWs sent to their families letting them know they were OK and coming home.

 During my 2014 trip to National Archives I found another source of information, namely, the Questionnaires for Repatriated Personnel at the following location: UD 151: MI9 Reports and IS9 Questionnaires, Box 606, Location 290/55/20/6.
 They may not be complete.

 Records Involving Prisoner Abuse